Our selections of the best day trips and activities from Marrakech

 If you like the desert and you want to try the experience of a camel ride surrounded by high dunes and a night in a Berber tent under millions of stars, you can join a 3 days tour to Merzouga Desert.
 The trip is exciting because it usually includes the visit of the Unesco heritage site of Ait Ben Haddou, the kasbah Amridil in Skoura, Ouarzazate, the Dades valley and the Todra Gorges.

-This list is our selection of the best tour; anyway, Marrakech offers the chance to attend other beautiful day trips (or more days) to escape the crowd of the city.
+The list above is our selection of the best tour; anyway, Marrakech offers the chance to do other beautiful day trips (or more days trips) to escape the crowd of the city.

-You can book your tour through the local agencies in Marrakech or easily using then web platforms as Viator and GetYourGuide, that advertize all the tours and activities offered by the local operators.
+You can book your tour through the local agencies in Marrakech or easily using the web platforms as Viator and GetYourGuide, that advertize all the tours and activities offered by the local operators.